Liam Napier: The five stages of Cricket World Cup grief

 Boundaries?
 Really?
 Since when is that a thing?

-As disbelief fades to the realisation it was not a bad dream, Kane Williamson and the Black Caps continue to be nothing but gracious in the cruelest of losses.
+As disbelief fades to the realisation it was not a bad dream, Kane Williamson and the Black Caps continue to be nothing but gracious in the cruellest of losses.

 That's who they are, and they sit in the public eye.